Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 #### Upgrading from the Input Manager and the older Standalone Input Module

-The Unity UI (uGUI) package contains an older equivalent module called "**[Standalone Input Module](https://docs.unity3d.com/Manual/script-StandaloneInputModule.html)**" which performs the same kind of integration between the Unity UI and the legacy Input Manager system.
+The Unity UI (uGUI) package contains an older equivalent module called **[Standalone Input Module](https://docs.unity3d.com/Manual/script-StandaloneInputModule.html)** which performs the same kind of integration between the Unity UI and the legacy Input Manager system.

 If you have one of these older Standalone Input Module components on a GameObject in your project, and the Input System is installed, Unity displays a button in the Inspector offering to automatically replace it with the equivalent newer Input System UI Input Module for you.